-The ACLU Report notes that sex work is a means of survival for many people who are "already pushed to the margins of society, those with the least resources, and those most vulnerable to abuse."25 The Report concludes that there is a "negative relationship between criminalization of sex work and financial security" and proposes that "decriminalization can lead to more stable and higher income if sex work is seen as a means of legitimate employment."26
+The ACLU Report notes that sex work is a means of survival for many people who are "already pushed to the margins of society, those with the least resources, and those most vulnerable to abuse."
+The Report concludes that there is a "negative relationship between criminalization of sex work and financial security" and proposes that "decriminalization can lead to more stable and higher income if sex work is seen as a means of legitimate employment."
+Further, being convicted of a sex work-related offense gives a sex worker a criminal record and creates daunting obstacles to those seeking housing or employment outside the sex trade.
+The criminalization of sex work undermines economic security and therefore freedom of choice for those in the sex trade.